diwansinghchauhan/Ask-a-question-to-mistral-hugging-face-api/README.md

-# Project Title

-LangChain-based chatbot using Ollama’s Mistral model
+# LangChain-based chatbot using Ollama’s Mistral model

-# Description

 This project demonstrates how to build a local chatbot application using LangChain, powered by the Mistral model running via Ollama.
 It covers core LangChain components including prompt templates and output parsers.